Chart Color Schemes

 Wyndham Vale - North lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Wyndham Vale - North's population was around 14,113 as of November 2025.
-This figure reflects an increase of 5,081 people from the 2021 Census figure of 9,032, representing a growth rate of 56.3%.
-The change is inferred from the estimated resident population of 13,138 as of June 2024 and an additional 1,466 validated new addresses since the Census date.
-This results in a population density ratio of 275 persons per square kilometer, indicating significant space per person and potential for further development.
-Wyndham Vale - North's growth rate exceeded both national (8.9%) and state averages since the 2021 census, marking it as a growth leader in the region.
-Interstate migration contributed approximately 73.6% of overall population gains during recent periods, with other factors such as natural growth and overseas migration also being positive contributors.
+Wyndham Vale - North's population was around 14,392 as of Feb 2026.
+This showed an increase of 5,360 people from the 2021 Census figure of 9,032.
+The change was inferred from ABS estimated resident population of 13,138 in June 2024 and an additional 1,558 validated new addresses since the Census date.
+This resulted in a density ratio of 280 persons per square kilometer.
+Wyndham Vale - North's growth rate of 59.3% since the 2021 census exceeded both national (9.9%) and state averages, making it a growth leader in the region.
+Interstate migration contributed approximately 73.6% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over this period, with the area expected to grow by 18,872 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 126.8% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch used VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Projected demographic shifts indicated exceptional growth, placing Wyndham Vale - North in the top 10 percent of national areas.
+The area is expected to grow by 18,872 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 122.4% over the 17 years.

 Frequently Asked Questions - Population